mithil27360/Cloud-drive/README.md

 ## RAG Pipeline Design (The "Guardrails")

-The core contribution is a **multi stage pipeline** (implemented as seven explicit stages) designed to reduce hallucination risk and enforce explicit domain constraints.
+The core contribution is a **multi stage pipeline** (implemented as seven explicit stages) designed to reduce hallucination risk by refusing to answer when context is insufficient.

 ### 1. Document Classification (Deterministic)
 **Approach:** Regex based classifier detects content type (`EXAM`, `RESEARCH`, `LEGAL`) to reduce structural drift.